Southport F.C.: A new professional club - Southport Central: 1888-1921

 On 2 June 1888 the Southport Guardian newspaper revealed that there was a scheme in the town to provide a football club of ‘Mighty proportions’..by raising an importation team’ Professional football was about to be launched in Southport.

 In the summer of 1888, the year the Football League was founded, with the game increasing in popularity, It was felt that a team of stronger calibre should be formed to represent the district The idea met with favour and the initial meeting called to form such a club took place on 12 June at Victoria Galleries, Chapel Street.

 At a second meeting, held at the Railway Hotel a week later, Mr. Robert McGown (erroneously reported in the Guardian as “McGowan”), once secretary of the High Park club, successfully proposed that the name of the club should be “Southport Central Association Football Club”.

 When the proposition to form a committee was put eleven voted in favour, none against and nineteen abstained.
 Mr James of Hoghton Street was appointed Honorary Treasurer, Edwin Ramsbottom Secretary and an executive committee was formed.

 At a meeting held on 29 August, Mr. J. B. Watson explaining the objects of the club said it was likely to place Southport in the front rank of football with the certain result of bringing increased crowds of visitors to the town and it was confirmed that “Foreign talent” would be introduced by paying players.

 The club's record for their initial season was Played 40 Won 21 Drawn 6 Lost 13.

 The event which caused the most excitement in the town was the visit of Preston North End who had just carried off the League and Cup double.
 They came to Southport on 13 May and were given a rapturous welcome on arrival at the railway station.
 They were driven to the ground behind a marching band.
 There was a record gate of 3,500 and North End won 4-2 even though Central were re-inforced for the occasion by Forbes, Townley and Southworth of Blackburn Rovers.

 The club joined the newly formed Lancashire League.
-Following the success of the Football League it was hardly surprising that there would be a demand for a County Competition in Lancashire At a meeting organized by the Secretary of the Earlestown club the Lancashire League became a reality.
+Following the success of the Football League, there was a demand for a County Competition in Lancashire At a meeting organized by the Secretary of the Earlestown club the Lancashire League became a reality.
 Isaac Smith, Central's Chairman, became the league's first treasurer.

 At the start of the 1905–06 season Central moved to its present home, Haig Avenue, which was then known as Ash Lane.
 In 1911, the club became founder members of the Central League.
 In 1918, the club was renamed as Southport Vulcan – having been bought by the Vulcan Motor Company – becoming the first club to take a sponsor's name.